 The execute_r tool is the most powerful – it lets the

-assistant write and run any R analysis, from simple filtering to complex
+assistant write and run R analysis, from simple filtering to complex

 Example conversation